-Karey Miles received her Bachelor of Arts in Music History and Literature with an emphasis on Ethnomusicology from University of Oregon.
-She is currently pursuing a Master of Arts in Music from Portland State University.
-Karey is an active member of the both the National and Oregon Music Teachers Association (NMTA, OMTA) and encourages her students to participate in syllabus exams.
-Karey's teaching focuses on both finding joy in the piano as well as learning proper body mechanics while making music to avoid or return from injury.
-She has a background in classical piano and both musical theater and classical voice training but enjoys teaching music of all kinds.
-She finds a passion in helping everyone find the joy that music has brought her throughout her life.
-While she’s not out sharing her love of music, Karey enjoys riding and racing her mountain bike, backpacking as well as spending time adventuring with her friends.
+Karey Miles received her Masters of Music Performance in Piano from Portland State University and her Bachelor of Arts in Music History and Literature with an emphasis on Ethnomusicology from University of Oregon.
+Karey is an active member of the both the National and Oregon Music Teachers Association (NMTA, OMTA) and encourages her students to participate in syllabus exams and festivals.
+Karey focuses on finding joy in music as well as learning proper body mechanics while making music to avoid or return from injury.
+She is open to teaching all ages and abilities but truly thrives on working with intermediate and advanced students.

 Meghan Timmons - Office Coordinator

 Meghan grew up in the Bethany area and began learning music at a very young age.
 She went to George Fox University where she studied music education as well as vocal and flute performance.
 While at George Fox Meghan was a member of the Chamber and Concert Choir and she was the principal flute and piccolo in the Symphonic Band.
 When Meghan isn't coordinating the office at Forte Music School she enjoys hiking with her dog, horseback riding, and spending time with her family and friends.